 Sometimes while downloading an app, a browsing the site, installing or opening an app you might have faced some error.
-These errors like SSL connection error or obtaining IP Address error, ClassCastException, out of memory error, which may occur.
+These errors like SSL connection error or failed to obtain IP address, ClassCastException, out of memory error, which may occur.
 In this article, we will discuss about SSL connection error on Android.
 Before it, we need to understand a little about SSL certificate.

 SSL encodes the information sent to the web thus preventing it from the eavesdropping by the third party.
 Only the receiver who has a private key can decrypt the communication in this case.
 SSL was the original encryption protocol which was later replaced by TLS.
 It is one of the measures of ranking factors whereby google uses it in case the certificate is not trusted.
-While using an android phone to surf a type of SSL error known as “Your connection is not private may occur”, “This site certificate is not trusted”.
+While using an Android phone to surf a type of SSL error known as “Your Connection is Not Private”, “This site certificate is not trusted”.

 Recommended: Fix “ERR_SSL_PROTOCOL_ERROR” for Google Chrome?

 Sometimes it’s very hard to solve the error.
 The main issue may either lie in the server or the website.
 SSL certificate is compulsory while doing online business and is meant to secure the website by identifying the website and authenticating it thus it is easy to know who one is communicating to.

 Reason for SSL Connection Error on Android Device

 - The time in the system might be invalid.
 This means that Android time and browser time do not match.